top of page

 However, to constrict your focus, you want to look for people with a documented connection:

 • Religious leaders - because they signed ritual records for your ancestors.
-They may have additional records and by researching the leader, you may find more record collections.
+They may have additional documents, and you may find more record collections by researching the leader.
 If not, you may discover more about your ancestor’s religious beliefs.

-• Witnesses - Whether the witness is in will, land transactions, religious ceremonies, or naturalization records, a witness (sometimes called a sponsor) is often known to the subject of these documents.
-Sometimes they are family members, but the could be trusted friends.
+• Witnesses - Whether the witness is in a will, land transactions, religious ceremonies, or naturalization records, a witness (sometimes called a sponsor) is often known as the subject of these documents.
+Sometimes, they are family members, but they could be trusted friends.

 • Affidavits - In pension, passport, and naturalization applications, often a trusted friend would provide affidavits attesting to their knowledge of a person.
 Rarely does a person seeking these services use a stranger.